-EU-Russia sanctions: From the 14th to the 18th sanctions package
+EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 Recognizing Dynamics – Building Resilience: What Companies Need to Know and Do Now